wordlift/llama-graphql-loader/README.md

 # WordLift GraphQL Reader

-The WordLift GraphQL Reader is a Python library that allows you to fetch and transform data from the WordLift GraphQL API.
-It provides a convenient way to load data from WordLift and transform it into a list of documents for further processing.
+The WordLift GraphQL Reader is a connector to fetch and transform data from a WordLift Knowledge Graph using your the WordLift Key.
+The connector provides a convenient way to load data from WordLift using a GraphQL query and transform it into a list of documents for further processing.

 ## Usage
 To use the WordLift GraphQL Reader, follow the steps below:

-1. Set up the necessary configuration options, such as the API endpoint, headers, query, fields, and configuration options.
+1. Set up the necessary configuration options, such as the API endpoint, headers, query, fields, and configuration options (make sure you have with you the [Wordlift Key](https://docs.wordlift.io/pages/key-concepts/#wordlift-key)).
 2. Create an instance of the `WordLiftGraphQLReader` class, passing in the configuration options.
 3. Use the `load_data` method to fetch and transform the data.
 4. Process the loaded documents as needed.